-Ideal for bridge financing, CD can provide a runway extension to help a company reach the next equity round.
+Ideal for bridge financing a startup, CD can provide a runway extension to help a company reach the next equity round.
 If the company hasn’t reached its goals, for example, the bridge round can delay revaluing the company to avoid a down-round (a lower valuation than the previous round.)

 What is a SAFE?

-SAFEs, or Simple Agreement for Future Equities, are primarily used by angel investors and accelerators to provide capital to seed stage startups.
+SAFEs, or Simple Agreement for Future Equity, are primarily used by angel investors and accelerators to provide capital to seed stage startups.
 They’re straightforward single document agreements that can fund a company quickly.